Skip to main content

 Think of the HPG axis as a system that requires a nightly maintenance and recalibration cycle.
 This occurs during sleep.
 Without this dedicated downtime, the system becomes desynchronized and inefficient.
 The hypothalamus fails to generate its rhythmic GnRH pulses, the pituitary’s sensitivity to those pulses wanes, and the overall output of the system declines.

 This is not a passive process; it is an active suppression.
-Prioritizing sleep hygiene ∞ maintaining a consistent schedule, optimizing your sleep environment, and ensuring sufficient duration ∞ is one of the most effective ways to allow to function as its genetics intended.
+Prioritizing sleep hygiene ∞ maintaining a consistent schedule, optimizing your sleep environment, and ensuring sufficient duration ∞ is one of the most effective ways to allow your endocrine system to function as its genetics intended.
 It removes a significant handbrake that is often placed on the system by modern lifestyles.

 Academic